Jackie Cooper: Early acting career

 Cooper first appeared in films as an extra with his grandmother, who took him to her auditions hoping it would help her get extra work.
 At age three, Jackie appeared in Lloyd Hamilton comedies under the name of "Leonard".

 Cooper graduated to bit parts in feature films such as Fox Movietone Follies of 1929 and Sunny Side Up.
 His director in those films, David Butler, recommended Cooper to director Leo McCarey, who arranged an audition for the Our Gang comedy series produced by Hal Roach.
 In 1929, Cooper signed a three-year contract after joining the series in the short Boxing Gloves.
 He initially was cast as a supporting character, but by early 1930 his success in transitioning to sound films enabled him to become one of Our Gang's major characters, called Jackie in the series, replacing Harry Spear, who left after his contract expired.
 He was the main character in the 1930 entries The First Seven Years and When the Wind Blows.
-His most notable performances explore his crush on schoolteacher Miss Crabtree, (portrayed by June Marlowe) in the trilogy Teacher's Pet, School's Out, and Love Business.
+His most notable performances explore his crush on schoolteacher Miss Crabtree (portrayed by June Marlowe) in the trilogy Teacher's Pet, School's Out, and Love Business.

 While under contract to Hal Roach Studios, in 1931 Cooper was loaned to Paramount to star in Skippy, directed by his uncle, Norman Taurog.
 At age nine, Cooper was nominated for an Academy Award for Best Actor, the youngest actor to be nominated for an Oscar in that category.
 Although Paramount paid Roach $25,000 for Cooper's services, Roach paid Cooper a standard salary of $50 per week.

 Cooper was in great demand, resulting in Roach selling the actor's contract to Metro-Goldwyn-Mayer in 1931.
 Cooper acted with Wallace Beery in The Champ (1931—Beery's Oscar-winning role); a wittily comedic romp titled The Bowery (1933) with George Raft, Fay Wray and Pert Kelton; Robert Louis Stevenson's Treasure Island (1934) with Lionel Barrymore, Lewis Stone and Nigel Bruce; and a father-son circus story about a one-armed animal trainer titled O'Shaughnessy's Boy (1935).
 In his autobiography, Cooper wrote that Beery was a disappointment and accused Beery of upstaging him and attempting to undermine his performances out of jealousy.

-Cooper played the lead role in the first two Henry Aldrich films, What a Life (1939) and Life with Henry (1941), and co-starred with Hedy Lamarr, Lana Turner and James Stewart in the 1941 MGM musical Ziegfeld Girl starring Judy Garland.
+For the remainder of the 1930s, Cooper continued in a succession of teenage roles in adventure films and urban dramas.
+He played the lead role in the first two Henry Aldrich films, What a Life (1939) and Life with Henry (1941).
+In the 1941 musical Ziegfeld Girl, he co-starred with James Stewart, Judy Garland, Hedy Lamarr, and Lana Turner.
+He was twice paired with the similarly-named Jackie Coogan, who had been a child star in the 1920s, in Kilroy Was Here (1947) and French Leave (1948).